SlowBA: An efficiency backdoor attack towards VLM-based GUI agents: Experiments

-We visualize the attention map of two cases using Grad-CAM~\cite{selvaraju2017grad} in Fig.~\ref{fig:attention}.
-The attention scores reveal a more diffuse distribution when comparing them of triggered inputs with clean inputs.
+\textbf{Analysis on why \texttt{ShowBA} works.} We visualize the importance map of two cases using Grad-CAM~\cite{selvaraju2017grad} in Fig.~\ref{fig:attention}.
+The importance scores reveal a more diffuse distribution when comparing them of triggered inputs with clean inputs.
 This is associated with reducing the model’s ability to better focus on task-relevant tokens.
 Thus, the reasoning process may be misled to become extremely long, achieving the attack objective.